 David resides in Adelaide, South Australia, with his wife and three children.

-Christine Locher is a business woman with over 30 years' experience in professional practice firms particularly in the field of human resources and organisational performance.
+Christine Locher is a business leader with over 30 years' experience in professional practice firms particularly in the field of human resources and organisational performance.

-Christine served on the National Board of Directors of the RCSA (Recruitment and Consulting Services of Australia/NZ); and represented industry on Boards and Councils including Council of TAFE SA Adelaide North; the Higher Education Council; and the Business and Parliament Trust.
-Previous board appointments include Adelaide Festival Centre Foundation; CFS Foundation and DECS Voices of Women; Public Trustee - Audit and Risk Management Committee; Australian Dance Theatre; and Think180.
+Christine served on the National Board of Directors of the RCSA (Recruitment and Consulting Services of Australia/NZ); and represented industry on Boards and Councils including the Higher Education Council; and the Business and Parliament Trust.
+Previous board appointments include Adelaide Festival Centre Foundation; Public Trustee - Audit and Risk Management Committee; Australian Dance Theatre; Supported Community Accommodation Services and Think180.

 Christine's current board & council appointments include:

-- Business SA and South Australia's Chamber of Commerce & Industry;
+- Business SA (South Australia's Chamber of Commerce & Industry); and

 - Beerenberg Advisory Board.

-Christine is a Fellow of the Australian Institute of Company Directors and an EY Entrepreneur of the Year Australia alumni.
+Christine is a Fellow of the Australian Institute of Company Directors, Trustee of CEDA and an EY Entrepreneur of the Year alumni

 Richard Matthews received the BElec degree in electrical and electronic engineering at the University of Adelaide, South Australia in 2014 and is currently studying a PhD in Engineering with his research concerning applications of sensor pattern noise for forensic applications.